Ministrelle/obsidian-flip-cards/README.md

 # Obsidian Flip Cards (WIP)

+!
+Readme currently in the process of being reworked.

 This is a css snippet for the Obsidian note-taking app that turns regular markdown tables into card-based tables.

 It's heavily inspired by [Minimal Theme's](https://github.com/kepano/obsidian-minimal) card view.